Last Updated on July 25, 2023 by user

 Next, your child consistently practices (every day at 4 PM) and organizes their efforts carefully.
 If they can dribble the ball up the field, they should focus on practicing other skills that need more work.

-By prioritizing the areas that they need to put effort in, they recognize which specific areas require more focus, dedication, and time to make improvements.
+By prioritizing the areas that they need to put the effort in, they recognize which specific areas require more focus, dedication, and time to make improvements.
 This focus needs to be consistent for them to realize results as well.

 Along with consistency, your child needs to be pushed to work on areas that are not in their comfort zone.